 - Physical chemistry

-Learn more about the comprehensive chemistry, ACS - biochemistry emphasis major in the UWEC course catalog.
+Learn more about the comprehensive chemistry, ACS certified - biochemistry emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in chemistry?
 Here are other programs you may be interested in exploring.